kriszyp/bindr/readme.md

 		my-form
 	]

+## Lists

+In Bindr we can also bind an entity to a data source that provides a list of objects or values.
+This is done in the same way as other data bindings.
+When we bind a list (or array) to an element, children elements will be created for each item in the array.
+We can then specify properties and behavior of each of the children with the "each" property.
+For example, we could specify that a list of values could be rendered as a &lt;ul> with &lt;li>'s for each item like this:

+	my-list: ul source/some-values {
+		each: li item;		/* each item is rendered as a <li> */ }

+Of course we could do more sophisticated rendering if we had an array of objects.
+Let's say that our source was an array itself, a search results of the form:

+	[
+		{title:"Event Handling", link:"events.json"},
+		{title:"Widgets", link:"widgets.json"}
+	]

+Now let's render this with table where each row has the title as a hyperlink:

+	my-table: table source {
+		each: tr td a item/title {  /* specifies a <tr> around a <td> around an <a> around the title */
+			href: item/link; 		/* specifies the href attribute of the <a> */ }
+	}

 ## Event Handling

 We can also define event handlers in the properties for an entity.
 This is done by providing